 The former site of Victoria Cottage Hospital was paid for by the people of Emsworth for health services and people wish to see it used for similar purposes if possible.
 The community of Emsworth requires that its healthcare needs are met, not in isolation, but as part of a wider strategy that encourages a healthy town and healthy lifestyles.
 Concentrating health services in a central location would create a local hub, allowing people to access different forms of healthcare easily.
+The community's clear preference is for the development of health or social care facilities on the site.
+Policy CI is designed to support such uses or other related alternative and/or complementary uses in the event that health or social care facilities do not come forward on the site.
 If health services are not placed here, the site should be used to accommodate a mix of uses, with ground floors safeguarded for community, social and/or commercial activity.